cobobc/milestone_project_fob/README.md

 ##### First Time users

-*   As a First Time user, I want to view clear and concise content on mobile -
+*   As a First Time user, I want to view clear and concise content on mobile - Testing was performed to ensure there was not clusters of over information, well spaced and aesthically pleasing on tablet and mobile.

-*   As a First Time user, I want to learn and understand what FOB Beats is about -
+*   As a First Time user, I want to learn and understand what FOB Beats is about - Testing was performed to verify enough information is uploaded to to tell the user about fob.

-*   As a First Time user, I want to understand the services offered -
+*   As a First Time user, I want to understand the services offered - Testing was performed to verify enough information is uploaded to to tell the user of the services FOB offers.

-*   As a First Time user, I want to seemlessly navigated through the 5 pages of the site -
+*   As a First Time user, I want to seemlessly navigated through the 5 pages of the site - Testing was performed on all navigation links to ensure the user can seemlessly navigate throughout the site.

-*   As a First Time user, I want to easily connect with FOBs social platforms -
+*   As a First Time user, I want to easily connect with FOBs social platforms - Testing was performed on all social media links to ensure they all opened in a new tab so the user doesn't have to leave the site.

 #### Returning Users

-*   As a Returning user, I want to purchase FOBs beats through the external link portal on the site -
+*   As a Returning user, I want to purchase FOBs beats through the external link portal on the site - Testing was performed on both shop now links/buttons to snsure the user is taken to the external store in a new tab.

-*   As a Returning user, I want to watch and take notes on FOBs step by step beat making tutorial -
+*   As a Returning user, I want to watch and take notes on FOBs step by step beat making tutorial - Testing was performed on the embeded video to ensure that it start on the right time and the controls are easy to use.

-*   As a Returning user, I want to book a recording seesion via the contact form -
+*   As a Returning user, I want to book a recording session via the contact form - Testing was performed to enusure that the contact form was responsive and the user can easily type and edit there details and/or queries.

 #### Frequent Users

-*   As a Frequent user, I want to use FOBs credit list as a continuous muscial source -
+*   As a Frequent user, I want to use FOBs credit list as a continuous muscial source - Testing was performed to enure the full credits list collapse feaure functions correctly and the all links to  the artists opened in a new tab.

-*   As a Frequent user, I want to check when new beats arrive on the site -
+*   As a Frequent user, I want to check when new beats arrive on the site - Testing was performed to validate the audio controls functionality and that the link to FOB soundcloud opened in a new tab.

 ### Lighthouse Test Results